Dispersal-induced growth in a time-periodic environment

+For example, taking $r_1(\theta),r_2(\theta)$ as in Figure 2, we can use (\ref{l02}) and solve (\ref{al}) numerically, to find $m^*=0.7276..$ - this is the least upper bound of values of $m$ for which DIG occurs, in agreement with the top part of Figure 2. \end{example}

+The proof of Theorem \ref{sinksink} is given in Section \ref{mainproof}, after we develop the needed tools in the sections \ref{growth_rate}, \ref{low_high}.
 We now discuss the insights that this theorem gives into the DIG effect.
-This can be compared with the observations regarding the numerical results given in \ref{numerical} above.
+This can be compared with the observations regarding the numerical results made in Section \ref{numerical} above.

-(1) {\bf{The period growth profiles}}: The condition $\chi>0$, where $\chi$ is given by (\ref{dchi}) is necessary for DIG to occur. $\chi$ can be interpreted as the time-average of the larger of the two local growth rates at each point in time.
+(1) {\bf{The periodic growth profiles}}: The condition $\chi>0$, where $\chi$ is given by (\ref{dchi}), is {\it{necessary}} for DIG to occur. $\chi$ is the time-average of the maximum of the local growth rates at each point in time.
 This condition entails in particular that:

 (i) At least one of the local growth rates must be positive at {\it{some}} times.
-However it is possible for one of the local growth rates to be negative at {\it{all}} times, and indeed it is even possible for one of the local growth rates to be negative {\it{and}} constant (time-independent) - see figure \ref{const} (left) for such an example.
+However it is possible for all but one of the local growth rates to be negative at {\it{all}} times, and indeed it is even possible for all but one of the local growth rates to be negative {\it{and}} constant (time-independent) - see Figure \ref{const} (left) for such an example.